hsgubert/cassandra_migrations/README.md

 # Acknowledgments

-This gem is built upon the [cql-rb](https://github.com/iconara/cql-rb) gem, and I thank Theo for doing an awesome job workin on this gem for us.
+This gem is built upon the [cql-rb](https://github.com/iconara/cql-rb) gem, and I thank Theo for doing an awesome job working on this gem for us.